-Travelling during pregnancy is considered safe during the 2nd trimester and of course depending upon person to person and circumstances.
+Travelling during pregnancy is considered safe during the 2nd trimester and of course, depending upon person to person and circumstances.
 I was more active during my first pregnancy but didn’t get the chance to travel except alone from Mumbai to Guwahati to my parent`s home for delivery.

 During my 2nd pregnancy, my health was not in great condition.
-We had plans to travel to Bali during my son’s summer vacation,(during my 2nd trimester) but had to drop it as I was not in a position to travel long distance.
-But we managed to travel to our hometown and few short trips by road in and around Guwahati.
+We had plans to travel to Bali during my son’s summer vacation,(during my 2nd trimester) but had to drop it as I was not in a position to travel long distances.
+But we managed to travel to our hometown and a few short trips by road in and around Guwahati.
 The places we visited are Shillong, Samdrup Jongkhar(in Bhutan) and Chandubi Lake.

 1) Listen to your body when travelling during pregnancy.

 You only know whether you can travel or not and by which mode of transport.
 Travel isn’t recommended for those with high-risk pregnancy conditions